-The Committee was chaired by a Non-Executive Director and made up of two other Non-Executive Directors and the three Executive Directors for a total membership of six members.
-The terms of reference of the Committee includes:
+The Committee was chaired by a Non-executive Director and made up of two other Non-executive Directors and the three Executive Directors for a total membership of six (6) members.

+The following are the key terms of reference of the Finance and Investment Committee:

-- To review the Company's operational standards and performance.; - To oversee financial reporting, policies and processes as well as compliance level.; - To oversee internal controls and compliance within the Company and the Company at large; - To oversee capital and operating expenditures, specific projects and their financing within the overall Business Plan and Budget approved by the Board. - To ensure that there are no conflicts of interest by Directors and top managers in the Company in the conduct of business; - To proffer suggestions on optimal use of the Company's resources;
+- a) To review the Company's operational standards and performance. - b) To oversee financial reporting, policies and processes as well as compliance level. - c) To oversee internal controls and compliance within the company. - d) To oversee capital and operating expenditures, specific projects and their financing within the overall Business Plan and Budget approved by the Board. - e) To ensure that there are no conflicts of interest by Directors and Top Managers in the Company in the conduct of - f) To proffer suggestions on optimal use of the Company's resources.